A budding writer has just two problems that she needs to solve.

 “I’m not sure that’s possible.
 But I’ll try.”

 Riana tended to clean the house when she was troubled, which was seldom but, like most people her age, there were things that did trouble her.
-That including finding out that her grandson Ryan had just told his parents that he is gay.
+That including finding out that her grandson Ryan who had just told his parents that he is gay.

-“Gay!” she said when her daughter Barbara called her with the news.
+“Gay!” she said when her daughter Linda called her with the news.
 “Oh, my.
 Ryan’s only fifteen and unless things have changed dramatically since I was teaching, boys who are gay have a difficult time if their peers find out.”

 “Well, I hope you’re right.
 I know you’ll be watching him carefully to make sure he doesn’t encounter any problems at school.”